MAECProject/MAECProject.github.io/documentation/overview/index.md

 Because effective malware detection and mitigation requires a variety of analysis and detection methods, a diverse set of vendor or tool-specific data models have evolved.
 As a result, interpreting and correlating information from an assortment of disparate sources can be a difficult task.

-The goal of [Malware Attribute Enumeration and Characterization (MAEC™)](/releases/5.0) &mdash; pronounced “mike” &mdash; is to provide a basis for transforming malware research and response.
+The goal of [Malware Attribute Enumeration and Characterization (MAEC™)](/releases/5.0), pronounced “mike,” is to provide a basis for transforming malware research and response.
 MAEC aims to eliminate the ambiguity and inaccuracy that currently exists in malware descriptions and to reduce reliance on signatures.
 In this way, MAEC seeks to transform malware research and response by improving communication, reducing potential duplication of malware analysis efforts, and allowing for faster development of countermeasures by enabling the ability to leverage responses to previously observed malware instances.

 ## The MAEC Language